michaelKurowski/pure-types-snake-game/README.md

 `S` symbols represent snake, `X` is food.
 Like in the original, snake goes around and eats food that makes it grow, once food is eaten, new one is generated in a random spot.

+The whole game is written using TypeScript's types alone, without any classic programming code.